TonyPhipps/tech-notes/3dprinting_fdm.md

 - Purge once
 - Ensure Hotend is in position to reduce stress on arm (e.g. right side of Mini+)
 - Expose top of Hotend by removing any hardware (e.g. 10mm top nut on Mini+)
-- Set Nozzle Temperature to 270deg C
+- Set Nozzle Temperature to 270c
 - Insert the filament into the hotend feed hole.
 Make sure that the filament tip is cut to make inserting it easier.
 - Set Nozzle Temperature to 0
 - While the hotend is cooling down, continuously push the filament down so that it extrudes from the nozzle.
-Do so until it cools down to the point where you can’t push anymore through (around 160 - 170 °C).
+Do so until it cools down to the point where you can’t gently push anymore through (around 160c - 170c).
-- When the temperature is near 90 °C, hold the X-axis arm to support it, and pull the filament straight up using your hands or pliers, out of the Extruder.
+- When the temperature is near 90c (for PLA) or 150c for PETG, hold the X-axis arm to support it, and pull the filament straight up using your hands or pliers, out of the Extruder.
 Pull it firmly and steadily.
 - Repeat one more time.

 # Changing Nozzle